Njunji/njunji/README.md

 -⚡ Fun fact: Music is the food to my soul

--💻 Current work: Looking for great ways to binding tech with healthcare around the world.
+-💻 Current work: Creating Payment platforms, E-commerce and anything fun.

 -🧿 Doing Blogs of what I code at [njunjimuchai.hashnode.dev]